FredHutch/gimap/paper_SOedit.md

 In order to ensure usability for the research community we built `gimap` using the following design philosophy.

-1. Making best practices are default options and including warning messages for when alternative options are chose (e.g. if filtering has not been applied).
+1. Making best practices as default options and including warning messages for when alternative options are chosen (e.g. if filtering has not been applied).
 2. We also tried to mimic usage elements from familiar packages such as fastqc reports (our `run_qc()` function creates such a report) [@fastqc].
 3. Try to document and inform users of the statistics and decisions that have been made by the software clearly!